Lysxia/advent-of-coq-2021/README.md

   if octopus A flashed then octopus B flashed, the resulting state is the same as if B flashed then A flashed.
-- the above implies that the normal form of `one_flash` is uniquely determined (this is not stated), then `step_correct` says that the `step` function finds that normal form.
+- the above implies that the normal form of `one_flash` is uniquely determined (this is not stated), then the theorem `step_correct` says that the `step` function finds that normal form.

 #### Day 19

 Basically an exhaustive search.
-The solution uses an optimization: when trying to match two scanners, while trying a given orientation, we want to find a matching translation, and rather than enumerating the candidate translations, we can enumerate the candidate translation vectors (all possible pairwise differences between the two sets of beacons) and find the one that occurs at least 12 times.
+The solution uses an optimization: when trying to match two scanners, while trying a given orientation, we want to find a matching translation, and rather than testing each candidate translation for a match, we can enumerate the candidate translation vectors (all possible pairwise differences between the two sets of beacons) and pick the one that occurs at least 12 times.

 `aoc19.v` contains a specification for this optimization, i.e., it doesn't affect functional behavior (theorem `try_match_correct`,